 Even if your cat is a strictly indoor cat, a well-timed escape and slip into the pool can quickly become tragic.
-Or maybe you have an adventurous cat that loves to take a dip!
+Or maybe you have an adventurous cat who loves to take a dip!

-Pool Safety: Teach Your Cat To Swim
+Teach Your Cat To Swim

 For some cats, the idea of even toeing a body of water is nothing short of a nightmare.
-Still, if you have a pool, it might be a good idea to teach your cat to swim just in case they slip.
+Still, if you have a pool, it might be a good idea to teach your cat to swim, just in case they slip.

-It is important to not just put your cat in the pool and expect her to swim, though.
-Being near your cat and reassuring her she is safe and secure will make this an easier experience for everyone.
+It is important to not just put your cat in the pool and expect them to swim, though.
+Being near your cat and reassuring them that they are safe and secure will make this an easier experience for everyone.

 Understand The Symptoms Of Near Drowning

 If your cat falls into the pool and is submerged for some time and you grab her, you may think you are in the clear.
-Cats can experience near-drowning, or a form of asphyxiation even 24 hours after the initial event.
+However, cats can experience near drowning, or a form of asphyxiation even 24 hours after the initial event.
 S

 Know That Some Pool Chemicals Can Irritate Cats

-While a short dip won’t hurt your cat, prolonged exposure to common pool chemicals like chlorine can irritate your cat’s skin.
-It can also hurt your cat internally if she decides she is thirsty and tries to take a sip from the pool.
+While a short dip probably won’t hurt your cat, prolonged exposure to common pool chemicals like chlorine can irritate your cat’s skin.
+They can also hurt your cat internally if they get thirsty and try to take a sip from the pool.

-Invest In A Water-Detecting Collar
+Invest In A Pool Alarm Device

-If your cat is secure being in the pool (while you are always supervising, of course), it is important to make sure her eyes are nice and dry once they get out.
+If your cat is secure being in the pool–while you are always supervising, of course–it is important to make sure their eyes are nice and dry once they get out.